Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Are homes overpriced versus rents or versus incomes in Turkey as of 2026?

-As of early 2026, homes in Turkey are stretched versus incomes for most local buyers, but not as dramatically overpriced versus rents because rents have also surged alongside property prices.
+As of 2026, homes in Turkey look overpriced versus local incomes, but less overpriced versus rents because new tenant rents are rising faster than sale prices.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in Turkey.